garden-io/garden/docs/reference/action-types/Deploy/container.md

 ### `spec.localMode`

 [spec](#spec) > localMode

+{% hint style="warning" %}
+**Deprecated**: Using `spec.localMode` in `helm`, `kubernetes` and `container` deploy actions is deprecated in 0.13 and will be removed in the next major release, Garden 0.14.
+The local mode will be removed in the next major version of Garden, 0.14.
+{% endhint %}

 [EXPERIMENTAL] Configures the local application which will send and receive network requests instead of the target resource.